BenjaminTuckerInstitute/Liberty/6/12/liberty.md

 ### [Edward Carpenter in the Fortnightly Review.]

-Every human being grows up inside a sheath of custom, which enfolds it as the swathing-clothcs enfold the infant.
+Every human being grows up inside a sheath of custom, which enfolds it as the swathing-clothes enfold the infant.
 The sacred customs of one’s own early home, how fixed and immutable they appear to the child!
 It surely thinks that all the world in all times has proceeded on the same lines which bound its tiny life.
 It regards a breach of these rules (some of them at least) as a wild step in the dark, leading to unknown dangers.

 Nevertheless its mental eyes have hardly opened ere it perceives, not without a shock, that, whereas in the family dining-room the meat always precedes the pudding, below-stairs and in the cottage the pudding has a way of coming before the meat; that, whereas its father puts the manure on the top of his seed-potatoes in spring, his neighbor invariably places his potatoes on top of the manure.
 All its confidence in the sanctity of its home life and the truth of things is upset.
 Surely there must be a right and a wrong way of eating one’s dinner or of setting potatoes, and surely, if any one, “father” or “mother” must know what is right.
 The elders have always said (and indeed it seems only reasonable) that by this time of day everything has been so thoroughly worked over that the best methods of ordering our life — food, dress, domestic practices, social habits, &c. — have long ago been determined.
 If so, why these divergencies in the simplest and most obvious matters?